zkSNACKs/zIPs/FirstPrinciples.md

 As long as Bitcoin is the largest cryptocurrency, dealing with altcoins is a likely way to end up on the wrong side of history.
 As of 2022, altcoins are noise and Bitcoin is the signal.

-### .NET/C# Only

-Things work best if we all speak the same language and this language is C#.

 ### Accept Bitcoin

 Store of value, medium of exchange, unit of account: the functions of money. zkSNACKs uses BTC as store of value and medium of exchange, and USD as unit of account.
 As a consequence zkSNACKs contributors receive their payments in Bitcoin, and agreements and contracts are denominated in USD.